Aalto University School of Business: Summer programmes

 Since 1995, the school has offered a multidisciplinary summer programme called the Information Technology Program (3-month programme, 24 ECTS credits).
 The school also offers a multidisciplinary Business Master Class summer course (2-week course, 6 ECTS credits).

 MBA programs

 MBA and executive MBA programs are offered by the Aalto University Executive Education AEE with operations in Helsinki, China, Singapore, South Korea, Taiwan, Sweden and Iran.
 There is a tuition fee in the MBA program, unlike in the BSc/MSc degree programs.
-The MBA program is taught through two-week modules by visiting faculty from some of the best business schools in the world, including Emory University, Rutgers Business School, University of South Carolina, Georgetown University, University of California, Concordia University, Queen's University at Kingston, Rotterdam School of Management, Erasmus University, Indiana University, ESADE and INSEAD.
+The MBA program is taught through two-week modules by visiting faculty from some of the best business schools in the world, including Emory University, Rutgers Business School – Newark and New Brunswick, University of South Carolina, Georgetown University, University of California, Los Angeles, Concordia University, Queen's University at Kingston, Rotterdam School of Management, Erasmus University, Indiana University, ESADE and INSEAD.

 Admissions

 Each year, around 400 students are admitted into the bachelor's programmes and around 200 students to the master's programmes.
 Bachelor's admissions are based mainly on an admissions test (in Finnish) and the nationwide matriculation examination.
 Non-Finnish speakers and international students have the opportunity to gain admission through the SAT (Scholastic Admissions Test) conducted in English.
 Applicants with an appropriate bachelor's degree may apply for the master's admission to taking only the degree of Master of Science in economics and business administration.